niccmac/dataStructures/README.md

 ### Advantages...

 - size is dynamic and can be changed in runtime.
 Unlike an array, which no matter the size will take up a preset amount of memory.
+Using pointers linked lists split up the data into managable packets.
   ![memory usage](https://github.com/niccmac/dataStructures/blob/main/public/img/Untitled%20Diagram.drawio.png)

 ### Types of linked lists